fisca-ai/fisca/src/content/homepage/index.md

   - name: "Realtime"
     icon: "/images/speedometer.svg"
     content: "Medical bills are generate in realtime as doctors enter their note"
-  - name: "Complaint"
+  - name: "Compliant"
     icon: "/images/oop.svg"
-    content: "We are compliant with the swiss law"
+    content: "We are compliant with the Swiss law"
   - name: "Customer Service"
     icon: "/images/user-clock.svg"
     content: "We are available 24*7"
   - name: "Value for money"
     icon: "/images/love.svg"
-    content: "We identify missed revenue opportunities to already pay for the services.
-Efficiency gain are additional"
+    content: "We identify missed revenue opportunities to already paid-for the services."
   - name: "Private cloud"
     icon: "/images/cloud.svg"
     content: "Privacy by design.
 We understand privacy."

 # services
 services:
-  - title: "It is the most advanced billing automation."
+  - title: "The most advanced billing automation."
-    content: "The most advanced billing automation leverages cutting-edge technology for streamlined invoicing and payment processing, offering unparalleled efficiency and security.
-Its intuitive interface and customizable features empower organizations to optimize their financial operations and stay ahead in the competitive business landscape"
+    content: "We offer the most advanced billing automation, leveraging cutting-edge technology for streamlined invoicing and payment processing, offering unparalleled efficiency and security.
+Intuitive interface and customizable features empower organizations to optimize their financial operations and stay ahead in the competitive business landscape with ease."
     images:
       - "/images/service-slide-1.png"
       - "/images/service-slide-2.png"